nilesr/United4/README.md

 # TODO LIST
-- patch notes (new activity)
-	- startup music properties, credits
 - music (new activity)
-	- hard menus and stuff
+	- buttons box
+	- song title box with vertical centering
+	- paginated list of songs
+		- next page/previous page button images
+		- next page/previous page sounds and seperate sounds for if you're at the end of the list
+		- song select has a sound too
+	- get soundtrack button - garoad.bandcamp.com
 - save (new activity)
 	open sukeban games
-- nanocam (new activity)
+- nanocam
-	- mascot (link)
-		- words.png needs to be in there
+	- mascot - words.png needs to be in there
-- save properties to json file somewhere
+- openphone sound
+	- use session variable to see if it's been played or not